hjkgrp/starter-hugo-research-group/content/publication/jonnalagadda-biochemical-2021/index.md

   only one route was known for isonitrile biosynthesis, a condensation reaction that brings together a nitrogen atom of l-Trp/l-Tyr with a carbon atom from ribulose-5-phosphate.
-  With the discovery of ScoE, a mononuclear Fe(II) α-ketoglutarate-dependent dioxygenase from Streptomyces coeruleorubidus, a second route was identified.
+  With the discovery of ScoE, a mononuclear Fe(II) α-ketoglutarate-dependent dioxygenase from *Streptomyces coeruleorubidus*, a second route was identified.
 ScoE forms isonitrile from a glycine adduct, with both the nitrogen and carbon atoms coming from the same glycyl moiety.
 This reaction is part of the nonribosomal biosynthetic pathway of isonitrile lipopeptides.
 Here, we present structural, biochemical, and computational